 Unfortunately, these methods will only show you the device type, location, and IP address (if you hover over the login).
 Unless it is someone you know, you are not likely to find out exactly who is logging into your account.

 What if someone took over my account?

-The Trusted Contacts feature is one that allows your friends to help you get back into your account if you’ve been locked out.
-Whether you’ve been locked out or your account was hacked, Facebook will send your friend a verification code for you to use and regain access to your account.
+The Trusted Contacts feature allows your friends to help you get back into your account if you got locked out.
+Facebook will send your friend a verification code for you to use and regain access.